Ask a Question

 • Removal and reinstallation can be cumbersome/difficult and may risk damage to the PCB or components.

-The two-piece shield solution consists of a metal frame that is soldered/attached to the PCB and a removable metal cover (or lid) that fits onto the frame.
+Two-piece shield design: The two-piece shield solution consists of a metal frame that is soldered/attached to the PCB and a removable metal cover (or lid) that fits onto the frame.
+Two-piece shields are ideal for applications where frequent access to the shielded components is required, such as during prototyping, testing, and field repairs.
 This shielding solution is available in the following configurations:

 • Two-piece surface-mount shield with alignment pins.